 Director of Development and Stewardship

-Peniey has over 10 years of experience in the field of office and conference planning management and has worked extensively in the nonprofit sector.
-Prior to joining City Mission, she served as an office manager at Beacon Hill Village, a member-driven organization for Boston residents 50 and over and as the assistant director of continuing legal education at Suffolk University Law School, where she helped managed more than 75 conferences per year, including the NLRB/DOL annual conference for the Northeast division. .
+Peniey has more than 10 years of experience in the field of office and conference planning management and has worked extensively in the nonprofit sector.
+Before joining City Mission, she served as an office manager at Beacon Hill Village, a member-driven organization for Boston residents 50 and over, and as the Assistant Director of continuing legal education at Suffolk University Law School.
+While at Suffolk she helped manage more than 75 conferences per year, including the NLRB/DOL annual conference for the Northeast division.

 Director of Community Engagement

-Katie Omberg joined City Mission in September, 2016 as the Director of Community Engagement.
-She is pursuing ordination in the United Church of Christ and earned her Masters in Divinity from Boston University in May 2016.
+Katie Omberg joined City Mission in September 2016 as the Director of Community Engagement.
+She is pursuing ordination in the United Church of Christ and earned her Masters of Divinity from Boston University.
 In addition to her work at City Mission, she is a Commissioner on the Massachusetts State Commission on LGBTQ Youth and a member of the Boston Chapter of Black & Pink.
-Prior to moving to Boston for graduate school, Katie lived in Washington, DC and worked for the League of American Bicyclists as the Outreach and Events Manager and as the Pre-College Coordinator at the Corcoran College of Art + Design.
-She now lives in Cambridge and is a member of First Church in Cambridge, UCC.
+Before moving to Boston for graduate school, Katie lived in Washington, DC, and worked for the League of American Bicyclists as the Outreach and Events Manager and as the Pre-College Coordinator at the Corcoran College of Art + Design.
+Katie lives in Cambridge with her partner and enjoys biking and reading comics.

 Director of Homelessness Prevention

-Lynda is Director of Homelessness Prevention and has over 20 years experience as a licensed social worker, primarily in the housing and homelessness arena.
+Lynda has more than 20 years’ experience as a licensed social worker, primarily in the housing and homelessness arena.
 In addition to clinical experience, she has expertise in program development and management.
-She has extensive experience running programs serving low-income families and individuals, including a large scattered site shelter program, a vocational program serving homeless families, and managing a large community center.
+She has extensive knowledge in running programs serving low-income families and individuals, including managing a large scattered site shelter program, a vocational program serving homeless families, and managing a large community center.
 Lynda has a Masters in Social Work from Boston College and a BA in Human Services from Northeastern University.
-She is a single mother of one. .
+She is a single mother of one.